-- A. The following documentation is required prior to authorization or reauthorization of personal care services: - 1.
-Physician's referral for PCS.
-Services must be prescribed initially.
-Referral can be by the primary care physician or consulting physician, which can be a physician, physician's assistant, or a nurse practitioner.
-Referral cannot be from a registered nurse. - Services will be authorized for 6 months. - 2.
-Individual Service Plan prepared by the PCS agency as designated on ARTC Personal Care Authorization Request form.
-NO SERVICES may be initiated or changed prior to approval by the Plan - Plan of Care must be completed in its entirety and include the tasks to be provided.
-Frequency and duration of these tasks, and total number of hours per day and week are needed to perform the tasks - Request form must be signed by the members primary care physician or referring physician.
-Signature can be by a physician's assistant or nurse practitioner acting as PCP. - 3.
-ARTC Personal Care Authorization Request Form.
-The completed form shall include all information applicable to the individual member, including: - Member and provider information. - Certification that the member's service plan will not duplicate any other in-home services of which the provider is aware. - The total number of hours per month the provider seeks to offer the member. - Detailed information on all personal assistance available to the member through other sources, including informal caregivers (e.g., family, friends), community organizations (e.g., Meals on Wheels), Medicare (e.g., Medicare home health aide services), or the member's Medicare Advantage health plan. - The frequency of in-person supervisory visits to be made by an agency supervisor based on the specific needs of the member and the recommendations of an agency-designated registered nurse.
+- A. The following documentation is required prior to authorization or reauthorization of personal care services: - Physician's referral for PCS.
+Physician referral shall be valid as a signed prescription from the PCP or a signed requested service plan in the request form. - Initiation of services requires an order/referral from the member's treating provider.
+A valid prescription or signed service plan for the first request after the effective date of this policy meets this requirement. - Services are authorized for 6 months. - Physician signatures on requests after initial approval are only required for an increase in units. - Referral can be by the primary care physician or consulting physician, which can be a physician, physician's assistant, or a nurse practitioner.
+Referral cannot be from a registered nurse - Individual Service Plan prepared by the PCS agency as designated on ARTC Personal Care Authorization Request form.
+NO SERVICES may be initiated or changed prior to approval by the Plan - o Plan of Care must be completed in its entirety and include the tasks to be provided.
+Frequency and duration of these tasks, and total number of hours per day and week are needed to perform the tasks - Request form must be signed by the ordering provider as described above. - An Individual Service Plan signed by the member's ordering provider may be used as the order/referral.

+- Medical records from the ordering provider supporting the medical need for the amount and duration of requested PCS are required for approval. - The member's Arkansas Independent Assessment (ARIA) cannot be used alone to support medical necessity. - Providers are encouraged to utilize the ARTC Personal Care Authorization Request Form.
+All requests for services shall include specific information applicable to the individual member, including: - o Member and provider information. - A detailed narrative of the member's needs.
+Assessment narrative should describe in detail the type and level of assistance required in the ARTC Personal Care Services Request form.
+For example, a member can manage his own laundry, but he cannot extract wet items from the washer while leaning over the machine, or member is unable to pick up slender items, such as spoons and toothbrushes, and sometimes loses his grip on those objects.
+When the request is reviewed, a personal care provider's records must read so that the service plan logically follows the assessment, which is possible only if the provider assesses the member at the individual task performance level.
+A generic assessment that member needs assistance with ADL's may result in a request for more information and delay determination. - Certification that the member's service plan does not duplicate any other in-home services of which the provider is aware. - The total number of hours per month the service provider seeks to offer the member. - Detailed information on all personal assistance available to the member through other sources, including informal caregivers (e.g., family, friends), community organizations (e.g., Meals on Wheels), Medicare (e.g., Medicare home health aide services), or the member's Medicare Advantage health plan. - The frequency of in-person supervisory visits to be made by an agency supervisor based on the specific needs of the member and the recommendations of an agency-designated registered nurse. - B. Requests to increase personal care units must include the same information detailed above in section A.